-\subsubsection{Learning Objective.}
+\subsubsection{Learning Objective}

-In the anomaly detection phase, the encoder $f_{e}$ is set to be non-trainable, as it has already mastered the separation of sensitive-relevant and sensitive-irrelevant representations during the disentangled representation learning phase.
+In the anomaly detection phase, the encoder $f_{e}$ is set to be non-trainable, as it has already mastered the separation of sensitive-relevant and -irrelevant representations during the disentangled representation learning phase.
 Accordingly, the optimization is exclusively concentrated on the decoder $f_{\phi}$.
-The overall learning objective in the anomaly detection phase, consisting of the reconstruction term and the correlation constraints term can be formulated as:
+The overall loss consisting of the reconstruction term and the correlation constraints term can be formulated as: